ggplot(data=Houses, aes(x=sqft_living, y=price)) +

 2 Introduction to Statistical Models

-- Use regression models to calculate predicted values, changes, and differences.
+4. Use regression models to calculate estimates and predictions.

 2.1 Fitting Models to Data